Does Hot Water Weigh More Than Cold? The Surprising Truth About Temperature and Mass

 Density and Buoyancy

 Because hot water is less dense, it rises above cold water.
 This is why you’ll often see thermal layers in lakes or oceans—warm water on top, cold water below.
-Plus, it also explains why hot air balloons work: heated air is less dense than cooler air, creating buoyancy.
+It also explains why hot air balloons work: heated air is less dense than cooler air, creating buoyancy.
 Water behaves similarly, just with a smaller effect.

 The Exception That Proves the Rule